HOMEBUYER OPPORTUNITY LIMITED TAX EXEMPTION (HOLTE) PROGRAM

 • PHB review prior to closing – PHB will notify homebuyer and escrow of homebuyer qualification (affordability and owner-occupancy) prior to closing.

-• Sales over the price cap – Escrow must notify PHB if a property is selling over the established price cap.
+• Sales over the price cap – The seller or escrow must notify PHB if a property is selling over the established price cap.
 If the exemption is already in effect, it will be terminated and escrow must request the amount of any taxes exempted due from Multnomah County to be paid at closing by the seller.

 • Construction completion – The property must be fully constructed upon sale (documented by final permit or certificate of occupancy and usually verifiable by PHB through Portland Maps).
 Construction must be completed within two years from PHB approval of the exemption.

-• Application Fee – Qualified initial homebuyers must pay an application fee (determined annually by PHB) to PHB which is due within 30 days of closing.
+• Processing Fee – Qualified initial homebuyers must pay a processing fee (determined annually by PHB) to PHB which is due within 30 days of closing.

 • Verification of closing – Homebuyers must send PHB documentation of the final sale price and title holders within 30 days of closing by submitting a copy of the recorded Warranty Deed or the Final HUD-1 Settlement Statement.

 • Transfer of title prior to initial sale – Any transfer of title to another owner (i.e. builder, developer, or financial institution) prior to sale to the initial buyer, requires a Subsequent Builder Application to be submitted to PHB for approval.
 The exemption can continue as long as all other terms of the program are met.